Timeline of the 2019–2020 Hong Kong protests (August 2019): 25 August Kwai Chung and Tsuen Wan protest

+On 25 August, thousands of protesters marched from Kwai Chung Sports Ground to Tsuen Wan Park.
 Near Yeung Uk Road, some protesters occupied a section of Yeung Uk Road and created makeshift roadblocks.
 The police used tear gas to disperse protesters, who threw petrol bombs.
-The police also deployed two specialised crowd management vehicles equipped with water cannon, firing it twice in the span of one hour.
+The police also deployed two specialised crowd management vehicles equipped with water cannon that had been prepared for months, firing it twice in the span of one hour.
 This was the first time the trucks were deployed.
 The march ended abruptly, but the protests spread to different districts around the city.
-Several protestors damaged a Fujianese owned mahjong school in Yi Pei Square, claiming the school are associated with a previous knife attack in Tsuen Wan on 5 August.
+Several protesters damaged a Fujianese owned mahjong school in Yi Pei Square, claiming the school are associated with a previous knife attack in Tsuen Wan on 5 August.

 The first usage of live bullets during the protests occurred on this day.
 During an incident where multiple police officers were being chased and attacked by a crowd of protesters with makeshift weapons, one police officer fell on the ground, and another police officer fired a warning shot at the sky.
 More guns were drawn by the police and pointed to protesters and journalists, but they did not fire again and later retreated.
 Police later explained that they had no choice after being surrounded by protesters, but some residents questioned whether their action was necessary.
 One man with an umbrella knelt in front of an advancing police officer who had drawn a gun, in an effort to persuade the officer not to shoot.
 The man was kicked by the officer.
 Hong Kong police had responded by saying that the officer used his leg to "push him away".

 The protest later spread to Tsim Sha Tsui, Cross-Harbour Tunnel, Sham Shui Po and Wong Tai Sin.
 For both marches in Kwun Tong and Tsuen Wan, the police had used 215 canisters of tear gas, 74 rubber bullets, 44 sponge grenades and four bean bag rounds.

+On 21 November 2023, a judge sentenced six male protesters, one of them already being in jail for a separate protest case, and one female protester to up to twelve months in jail.
+The group, who had been intercepted with protest gear, had pleaded not guilty to the original charge of conspiring to riot, pleading instead guilty to other charges.